Three Brave Men

-Three Brave Men is a 1956 drama film directed by Philip Dunne and starring Ray Milland and Ernest Borgnine.
+Three Brave Men is a 1956 American drama film directed by Philip Dunne and starring Ray Milland, Ernest Borgnine and Frank Lovejoy.

-The film was based on real-life events arising in Greenbelt, Maryland, the investigation of Abraham Chasanow, a U.S. government employee, as a security risk in 1954-55.
+The film was based on real-life events arising in Greenbelt, Maryland, the investigation of Abraham Chasanow, a U.S. government employee, as a security risk in 1954–55.
 Bosley Crowther in The New York Times called the film a "plainly pussyfooting picture" in which "the obvious point of the real-life drama is avoided and an imaginary target is devised."
 The film assigned blame to a vague personal enemy and local gossips while the role of those responsible for the investigation, in his view, was "sweetly glossed".
 Chasanow's name in the film is Bernie Goldsmith.
 Chasanow served as an adviser on the film.

 Plot

 Communist conspiracies seem to be everywhere in the 1950s, particularly in Washington, D.C., where word has reached John Rogers, the Secretary of the Navy, that one of his subordinates is strongly suspected to be a Communist sympathizer.

 Bernie Goldsmith has no idea that he is the man in question as he enjoys his daughter's school essay on patriotism.
 The news that he is being suspended from work and investigated comes as a complete shock to him.

 Friends and neighbors, including a Protestant minister and a Catholic neighbor, rally to Bernie's side after others begin to shun him.
 Joe DiMarco agrees to represent him in court, where a female lieutenant, Mary Jane McCoy, paints a suspicious picture of Bernie in the Navy's eyes.
 Others recant their original testimony against Bernie.
 Some witnesses discredit themselves when they issue antisemitic tirades about Jewish control of industry or a Jewish-Communist conspiracy.
 Joe's diligent work results in conclusive testimony that Bernie is not a Communist and all charges against him are dismissed.

 A grateful Bernie can not wait to be reinstated at work.
 Secretary Rogers, however, has stubbornly decided that he still cannot trust him.
 Months go by, with Bernie unable to find gainful employment.
 Those who believe in Bernie go to great lengths again to get the Secretary to apologize and restore the innocent man's good name.